onzfonz/comp227/src/content/3/en/part3a.md

 #### 3.7: Phonebook backend step7

 Add the [morgan](https://github.com/expressjs/morgan) middleware to your application for logging.
-Configure it to log messages to your console based on the <i>tiny</i> configuration.
+Configure it to log messages to your console based on the `tiny` configuration.

 The documentation for Morgan is not the best, and you may have to spend some time figuring out how to configure it correctly.
 However, most documentation in the world falls under the same category, so it's good to learn to decipher and interpret cryptic documentation in any case.

-Morgan is installed just like all other libraries with the *npm install* command.
+Morgan is installed just like all other libraries with the `npm install` command.
-Taking morgan into use happens the same way as configuring any other middleware by using the *app.use* command.
+Taking morgan into use happens the same way as configuring any other middleware by using the `app.use` command.

 #### 3.8*: Phonebook backend step8